JuliaLang/julia/doc/manual/arrays.rst

 convenient in many cases.
 In Julia, modifications made to input arrays within a function will be visible in the parent function.
 The entire Julia array library ensures that inputs are not modified by library functions.
-User code, if it needs to exhibit similar behaviour, should take care to create a copy of inputs that it may modify.
+User code, if it needs to exhibit similar behavior, should take care to create a copy of inputs that it may modify.

 Arrays